-A company that staffs client vacancies from its database of qualified workers but that does not take contractual responsibility for deliverables beyond the “bodies” it provides; that is, that does not manage the work performed by these bodies.
+Explains the significance of a company that staffs client vacancies from its database of qualified workers but that does not take contractual responsibility for deliverables beyond the “bodies” it provides.

 Bid lower than cost or lower than cost-plus-a-reasonable-markup to be more sure of winning a contract.
 Used to break into a new industry or to discourage other competitors from entering your own.